Asset Division Putting Clients First. Always.

 The two types of property to consider in asset division are:

-• Separate: If you own a piece of property on your own, such as a gift or inheritance, then it should be separate property.
-The same is true for any property that you owned before you got married.
+• Separate: If you own a piece of property, such as a gift or inheritance, it should be separate.
+The same is true for any property you owned before marriage.
 Separate property is not meant to be divided.

-• Community: If you own a piece of property with your spouse, or you bought something while you were married, then it will likely be considered community property.
+• Community: If you own a piece of property with your spouse or bought something while you were married, it will likely be considered community property.
 This type of property is divided equitably.

 What is Property Evaluation?

 You probably know what property is community property in your marriage, but the court doesn’t.
-Your spouse might not have a clear idea of it, either, which can cause a lot of problems during asset division.
-To figure out what property should be considered community or owned by both spouses, a Texas family law court will evaluate several factors.
+Your spouse might not have a clear idea of it, which can cause many problems during asset division.
+A Texas family law court will evaluate several factors to determine what property should be considered community or owned by both spouses.

 The factors considered by a family law judge will include: